AmpereComputing/gVisor-on-ampere/README.md

 ## Build gVisor from source

-You can now build gVisor by simply executing the `make runsc`, which will will launch a containerized Bazel build environment to generate the needed binary.
+You can now build gVisor by simply executing the `make runsc` command, which will will launch a containerized Bazel build environment to generate the needed binary.
-Output of the command will look similar to below.
+Output of the command execution will look similar to below.

 ```
 # make runsc